ZulNs/ZulNs.github.io/libs/hijri-date-api-doc.md

 - **`getJavaWeekdayName(day)`**

   Returns the sting of day name of day of the week by confidence of Java tribe in Indonesia (`"Legi"` for `day = 0` - `"Kliwon"` for `day = 4`).
-If `day` is omitted, then the string of day name for the specified date according to local time would returned.
+If `day` is omitted, then the string of day name for the specified date according to local time would be returned.

 - **`getMilliseconds()`**